anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Registrar/Coordinator (JRC), Manufacturer Authorized Signing Authority (MASA), Pledge, Trust of First Use (TOFU), and Voucher.

 The term "installation network" refers to all devices in the installation and the network connections between them.
-The term "installation IP_address" refers to the set of adresses which are routable over the whole installation network.
+The term "installation IP_address" refers to the set of addresses which are routable over the whole installation network.

 # Requirements Language {#reqlang}